NORTH BERWICK GARDENING CLUB (FORMERLY HORTICULTURAL SOCIETY)

 31 OCTOBER, Understanding and growing ferns, Heather McHaffie Once again botanist Heather McHaffie joined us at the Club for a facinating talk on ferns and brought along many samples for us to take away.
 This was complemented by a display of ferns provided by Dr Stan da Prato, our honorary president.

-Stan then presented the trophies for the August show.
 Libby Morris was presented the John Wightman Cup for the most first places in the show, Libby also won the Sir Hew Hamilton Dalrymple Trophy for first in class with the most entries.
 Betty McMorland was presented with North Berwick and district Horticultral Society Cup for the best in show and the Rose Bowl for the Best Indoor Pot Plant was presented to Margaret Ann Crawford.

 21 SEPTEMBER PLANT FUNDRAISER, THE ABBEY CHURCH NORTH BERWICK Members of the club contributed time, plants and energy to the plant sale, all resulting in raising nearly £700, to be split between North Berwick in Bloom and the Club, an excellent result.
 Any plants left over were donated to North Berwick in Bloom and over the next few months will be planted in various locations throughout the town.